 - diagram schema examples:

-All icons are in simple flat style, suitable for Metro UI style graphics.
-Symbols provided in 4 versions: for a light background, dark background, standalone, in a circle.
+All icons are in a simple flat style, suitable for Metro UI style graphics.
+Symbols are provided in 4 versions: for a light background, dark background, standalone, and in a circle.

 This icon set is a part of the wider IT Icons Presentation Bundle, which contains pictograms and diagrams for various information technology concepts.